reza-ya57/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis
 ## Linear Regression to Predict MPG
 ### AutosRUs is working on new protoype vehicle, the MechaCar.
-In this study we try to find the relationship of the varibles which are impact on fuel efficiency in new machine.
-Manager can use the result of this study to figure out how can improve the new prototype in order to have better fuel efficiency compare to other models.
+In this study we try to find the relationship of the varibles which are impact on fuel efficiency in new machine.Then we try to figure out if suspension coils supplier provide consistent product among different lot that we already recieved.
+### Manager can use the result of this study to find the answer of how can improve the new prototype in order to have better fuel efficiency compare to other models.
 ### we used multiple regression method to study on the variable relationship and predict the MPG of MechaCar prototypes.

 ![Multiple_Regression](https://github.com/reza-ya57/MechaCar_Statistical_Analysis/blob/main/multiple_regression.png)